 Will following him be the key to unlocking her memory?
 Who can she trust?

-THE ONE MEMORY OF FLORA BANKS is the unforgettable YA novel to take home in 2017.
+THE ONE MEMORY OF FLORA BANKS is the unforgettable YA novel to take home this summer.

 "Barr's YA debut is a riveting page-turner that will keep you hooked till the end." - Entertainment Weekly

 "An icily atmospheric story with a captivating hook...A pacy page-turner that packs a significant emotional punch" - Guardian

 "Gripping. . .
 We promise you won't see the end coming." - HelloGiggles

 "a winning mix of a John Green/ Rainbow Rowell-style sharpness and sensitivity but underlined with a darker edge" - View Magazine

 "Do yourself a huge favor and grab this atmospheric, unique mystery for your Memorial Day weekend getaway." - Bustle.com